msg555/dustapi-docs/docs/_build/dustapi.rst

   \ :ref:`effect<class-effect>`\ @ *as_effect*\ ()

-    Attempt to recast this object as a effect object.
+    Attempt to recast this object as an effect object.
 Returns null if the entity is not a effect object.

+  .. _method-entity-as_filthball:

+  \ :ref:`filthball<class-filthball>`\ @ *as_filthball*\ ()

+    Attempt to recast this object as a filth ball object.
+Returns null if the entity is not a filth  object.

   .. _method-entity-as_scripttrigger: